 As a business owner, you already have a lot to juggle.
 Adding a marketing strategy to your to-do list might be impossible.
 Adding a marketing expert to your team might seem like the perfect solution, but is it?

 There are advantages to hiring a marketing expert.
-The digital marketing landscape is complex and trends move fast.
-Consider hiring a professional to help you define your strategy and lay out a marketing plan which you can then implement on your own.
+The digital marketing landscape is complex, and trends move fast.
+Consider hiring a professional to help you define your strategy and lay out a marketing plan you can implement on your own.